astronomer/docs/learn/airflow-sql-data-quality.md

     Check Values: {'geq_to': 0, 'result': -12, 'success': False}
 ```

-Starting with version 1.3 of the Common SQL provider the SQLColumnCheckOperator will convert a returned `result` of `None` to 0 by default and still run the check.
+Starting with version 1.3 of the Common SQL provider, the SQLColumnCheckOperator will convert a returned `result` of `None` to 0 by default and still run the check.

 For example, if a column check for the `MY_COL` column is set to accept a minimum value of -10 or more but runs on an empty table, the check would still pass because the `None` result is treated as 0.
 You can toggle this behavior by setting `accept_none=False`, which will cause all checks returning `None` to fail.

-In previous versions running a column check on an empty table always resulted in the check to fail.
+In previous versions of the provider, running a column check on an empty table always resulted in a failed check.

 ## Example SQLTableCheckOperator